mailpoet/mailpoet/readme.txt

 Have a question for us?
 Reach us at security@ our domain.

-== Installation ==

-= Minimum requirements =
-PHP version 5.6 or greater.
-We highly recommend PHP 7.1 or greater.
-Speak to your host about upgrading.
-It's easier than you think!
-Visit our [Minimum and Recommended Requirements](https://beta.docs.mailpoet.com/article/152-minimum-requirements-for-mailpoet-3) page for a detailed list of server requirements and instructions to upgrade your PHP version.

-There are 3 ways to install this plugin:

-= 1.
-The super easy way =
-1. In your WordPress dashboard, navigate to Plugins > Add New
-1. Search for `MailPoet`
-1. Click on "install now"
-1. Activate the plugin
-1. A new `MailPoet` menu will appear in your WordPress dashboard

-= 2.
-The easy way =
-1. Download the plugin (.zip file) by using the blue "download" button underneath the plugin banner at the top
-1. In your WordPress dashboard, navigate to Plugins > Add New
-1. Click on "Upload Plugin"
-1. Upload the .zip file
-1. Activate the plugin
-1. A new `MailPoet` menu will appear in your WordPress dashboard

-= 3.
-The old-fashioned and reliable way (FTP) =
-1. Download the plugin (.zip file) by using the blue "download" button underneath the plugin banner at the top
-1. Extract the archive and then upload, via FTP, the `mailpoet` folder to the `<WP install folder>/wp-content/plugins/` folder on your host
-1. Activate the plugin
-1. A new `MailPoet` menu will appear in your WordPress dashboard

 == Frequently Asked Questions ==

 Question: Is it MailPoet or Mail poet?